Pedrocasf/CH32HomeComputerLISP/README.md

 This project requires a `CH32V003` package that exposes both `PC4` and `PC6`.
 SOIC8 does not.

+Why analog video?
+It's more authentic and the lower number of lines compared to VGA free up a lot of processing time.

+You can actually get a composite to USB adapter very cheaply online (that's what i used for development).
+No need to find an old TV.

 ## Firmware Architecture

 The firmware is split into four small modules: